-- 7.5.46 To support a growing population, a full range of social, health, leisure and education facilities, including affordable housing, are necessary.
-As development sitesareselectedforthedepositplan, critical infrastructure enabling development to be acceptably accommodated will be identifed and secured through the use of Planning Obligations and the Community Infrastructure Levy.
-National development management policy explains the appropriate use of 'Planning Obligations and the Community Infrastructure Levy'58. - Policy SW8: Planning Obligations.
+7.5.46 To support a growing population, a full range of social, health, leisure and education facilities, including affordable housing, are necessary.
+As development sites are selected for the deposit plan, critical infrastructure enabling development to be acceptably accommodated will be identified and secured through the use of Planning Obligations and the Community Infrastructure Levy.
+National development management policy explains the appropriate use of 'Planning Obligations and the Community Infrastructure Levy'58.

+Policy SW8: Planning Obligations.